Gangler's North Seal River Lodge

 The 4,200 square feet Lodge has a classic Northwood's charm with soaring beams, a majestic fireplace, and spectacular views.

-Over 4,200 square feet, the Lodge's grand interior combines comfortable lounge areas with recreation—a pool table, card table, ping-pong table, fly-tying table, computer, free Wi-Fi, DVD library, and the rustic Timberwolf bar—a full service, bar and lounge area.
+Comfortable lounge areas with a pool table, card table, ping-pong table, fly-tying table, computer, free Wi-Fi, DVD library, and the rustic Timberwolf bar—a full service, bar and lounge area.
 (Alcohol is not included in the packages.)